Accounting and Finance for Business (20 credits)

 This module introduces and examines the various aspects of Supply-Chain Management and considers how these can contribute to the way in which the needs and requirements of a customer can be fulfilled, particularly in the context of supplier/purchaser dependencies and the management of the associated relationships.

 The aim of the module is develop students’ skills in seeking and obtaining a work placement or internship of a minimum of three weeks’ duration.
 It will also develop in students their skills in learning from work experience and applying academic learning to the work place.

-The aim of the module is to provide students with an understanding of the impact of the business environment and the resources of the organisation, both human and material, on strategic planning and choice.
-This will enable students to consider strategic alternatives, evaluate their suitability and make them aware of the complex issues involved in implementing strategy and managing strategic change.
+This module provides you with an understanding of the impact of the business environment and the resources of the organisation, both human and material, on strategic planning and choice.
+This will enable you to consider strategic alternatives, evaluate their suitability and make you aware of the complex issues involved in implementing strategy and managing strategic change.

 Business Ethics (20 credits)